-- 16.1 The Start Vessel (Race Control) will use VHF Radio at the Start of the race and the channel to be used will be published in the Sailing and Communication Instructions and confirmed at the Captains' Briefing prior to each race start.
+- 16.1 The Start Vessel (Race Control) will use VHF Radio at the Start of the race.
+The VHF channel to be used will be published in the Sailing and Communications Instructions and confirmed at the Captains' Briefing prior to each race start.
 Time signals will be given prior to the Start and the names of the vessels over the Start Line too soon will be announced (see Rule 19.1).
-Information given by Radio is complementary to any written instructions issued for a race and any provision or failure of this aid shall not form the basis of any protest. - In races for which the Sailing and Communications Instructions specify that vessels must report their positions, any vessel which fails to do so will receive a Standard Time Penalty (see RULE 27.2) for each report missed.
+Information given by Radio is complementary to any written instructions issued for a race and any provision or failure of this aid shall not form the basis of any protest. - 16.2 In races for which the Sailing and Communications Instructions specify that vessels must report their positions, any vessel which fails to do so will incur a Standard Time Penalty (see RULE 27.2) for each report missed.
 Any vessel which fails to report for three consecutive schedules may be disqualified.
-She will also be considered missing and emergency procedures may be initiated.
+She will also be considered missing and emergency procedures may be initiated. - 16.3 Any vessel experiencing abnormal weather conditions must make every endeavour to inform the Race Communications Officer and, if appropriate, other competitors.